nyfon/cibsastqueue/README.md

 What is CiBsAstQueue
 ###################

-CiBsAstQueue is an application developed with codeigniter 3 and bootstrap 4, which displays the service queues of an asterisk application over AJAM.
+CiBsAstQueue is an application developed with Codeigniter 3 and Bootstrap 4, which displays the service queues of an Asterisk application over AJAM.

 *******************
 # Requirements